Quecheri/Image-comparator/README.md

 * imageai==2.1.6

 ## Description
-Aplication allows user to list and group images in selected directory using chosen metric.
+Aplication allows user to list and group images in selected directory using chosen metric.<br />
-User can create annotations with selected image and export it when ready.
+User can create annotations with selected image and export it when ready.<br />
-Application uses OpenImageAI
+Application uses OpenImageAI <br />
-Supported externsions: .bmp .jpg .png
+Supported externsions: .bmp .jpg .png <br />

 ### Annotations
 To proplerly use annotations: